vlad-saling/wistia-project-metadata-grabber/readme.md

 3. **Run the tool:**
     `go run main.go`

-By default, the tool will fetch and print metadata for all projects to stdout.
+The tool will fetch metadata and print names for all projects to stdout.

 ## License